As the market for buying parts & accessories grows, it makes sense that the ways to sell online will grow, too.

 Being able to edit catalog data is especially powerful.

-If you come across an inaccuracy such as incorrect or missing weights & dimensions, wouldn’t it be nice to add that information yourself?
+If you come across an inaccuracy like incorrect dimensions or missing weights, wouldn’t it be nice to add that information yourself?
 Give the part a quick measure, enter in the dimensions, and send it out.
-Plus, you won’t have to worry about bad data for that part ever again.
+You won’t have to worry about incorrect data for that part again.

 But some catalogs are fixed in place, and users aren’t able to make changes.
 In this case, parts managers would have to estimate the shipping by hand and risk setting the wrong price.

 This is YOUR parts website.
-You should have as much control over it as possible.
+You should have as much control over it as you want.

 With some eCommerce solutions, you need to call and request a change for every little thing, and then take weeks to fulfill your request.
 Others will just leave you in the dark and expect you to figure out the customizations on your own.